Boundary-induced nucleation control: A theoretical perspective: Simulation Setup

-As in previous work \cite{lied:2012} the interaction up to the third nearest neighbours (common corner) is taken into account.
-The interaction parameters are the same as in \cite{paperZero}, $\epsilon_{gp}/\kbT = 1.3$, $\epsilon_{pp}/\kbT = 1.0$ and $\epsilon_{sp}/\kbT = 0.3$, but in general it can be said the presented effect of boundary-induced nucleation works when the boundary is more attractive than the substrate, i.e. $\epsilon_{pg} > \epsilon_{ps} $.
-In this way the boundary represents a sink for the central region, compare \cite{paperZero}.
-We use one cell with the more attractive environment as our simulation box with periodic boundary conditions in the substrate plane ($x$- and $y$- direction); see Fig. \ref{fig:sim_box}.
+The interaction range up to the third nearest neighbors (common corner) is taken into account.
+The interaction parameters are the same as in \cite{paperZero}, $\epsilon_{pg}/\kbT = 1.3$, $\epsilon_{pp}/\kbT = 1.0$ and $\epsilon_{ps}/\kbT = 0.3$, where $k_{\mathrm{B}}$ is the Boltzmann constant and $T$ the temperature.
+The necessary conditions for the boundary-induced nucleation are an ad-atom absorbing environment and the island growth regime on the substrate.
+The absorbing environment is here realized by a energetically more attractive grid pre-pattern, i.e. $\epsilon_{pg} > \epsilon_{ps}$.
+In this way, the boundary of the pre-pattern represents a sink for the central region.
+As in this case attaching to the pre-pattern is associated with an energy gain and the detachment with an energy barrier, therefore the situation is similar to the process of aggregation to a nucleus.

+One cell with an energetically more attractive environment is used as the simulation box with periodic boundary conditions in the substrate plane ($x$- and $y$- direction) as presented in \figref{\ref{fig:sim_box}}.

-Simulations are done for different cell sizes $L$ and a fixed stripe width of $20a$.
-The substrate is composed of one layer including pre-pattern and substrate particles, which are fixed during the simulation.
+Simulations are done for different cell sizes $L$ and a fixed pre-pattern stripe width of $2\cdot 10a$.
+The substrate is composed of one layer including pre-pattern and substrate sites, which are fixed during the simulation.
+The diffusion activation energy on the plane and homogeneous substrate is renormalized, in order to improve the simulation speed \cite{Strobel2001domain,Mueller2002template}, by accepting every diffusion step of an ad-atom on the substrate.
 The simulation starts with a clean substrate.
-During one Monte Carlo (MC) step, corresponding to the time step $\Delta t$, every particle on the substrate attempts one 3D nearest-neighbour move to a new position.
+During one Monte Carlo (MC) step, corresponding to the time step $\Delta t$, every particle on the substrate attempts one 3D nearest-neighbor move to a new position.
 The jump to the new position is accepted according to the standard Metropolis criterion \cite{Metropolis53}.
-Furthermore, all moves are discarded after which a particle has zero energy.
+Despite the simplicity of the model, it provides accurate dynamics as shown by an equivalent model (except zero flux and desorption is not suppressed) for wetting film instabilities on patterned substrates \cite{Tewes2017comparing}.
+Furthermore, all moves are discarded to already occupied sites or after which a particle has zero energy.
 In this way possible desorption processes are suppressed.
-After finishing the MC step, $n$ particles are added to the system. $n$ is a Poissonian random number with the mean value $\bar{n}$, which is related to the average flux via
+After finishing the MC step, $n$ particles are positioned on the substrate.
+Here, $n \in \mathbb{N}$ is a Poissonian random number from a distribution with a mean value of $\bar{n} \in \mathbb{R}_+$, which is related to the average flux \textit{via}